tracel-ai/burn/burn-book/src/building-blocks/dataset.md

 ### Images

 `ImageFolderDataset` is a generic vision dataset used to load images from disk.
-It is currently available for multi-class and multi-label classification tasks as well as semantic segmentation tasks.
+It is currently available for multi-class and multi-label classification tasks as well as semantic segmentation and object detection tasks.

 ```rust, ignore
 // Create an image classification dataset from the root folder,